Carried out at a local garage, a mechanic can help remap a vehicle to the required specifications.

 It is important to consider that remapping may lead to increased emissions, which impacts road tax and emission standards.

-Some car insurance providers require notification if an engine remap is done, before any work is done.
+Most car insurance providers require notification if an engine remap has been carried out.
+If you have an existing car insurance policy, you should notify the insurer before any work is done.

-In short, if you do not inform your insurance provider that your car (or other vehicle) has been remapped, your policy could be invalidated.
+If you do not inform your insurance provider that your vehicle has been remapped then your policy could be invalidated.